 GROWING NOSTALGIA: Timeless Daisies, Fashion and Festival Vibes & Vibrant Gardens with Award-Winning Designer Kathryn Cox

-On an unseasonably hot Saturday in late September I met with award-winning garden designer Katherine Cox at Beckenham Park Place and we chatted about her design philosophy, blending the inside out, filling gardens with colour whilst being mindful of biodiversity and sustainability.
+On an unseasonably hot Saturday in late September I met with award-winning garden designer Kathryn Cox at Beckenham Place Park and we chatted about her design philosophy, blending the inside out, filling gardens with colour whilst being mindful of biodiversity and sustainability.

 Meanwhile, Summer flowers might be fading but one that continues to enchant no matter the season is also emblematic of a resurgence of all things 90s, and what symbolises this retro revival?
 The humble daisy.